jasonh4882/dnaBarcodeInsectClassificationSpring2021/README.md

 # Data Mining Insect DNA Barcode Classification

-## Description
+## Description ##

 This project was done as an end-of-term assignment for CSCI 48100 offered at IUPUI in the Spring of 2021.
-All of the project guidlines can be found in the [CSCI_481_Project_Guidelines](CSCI_481_Project_Guidelines.pdf) PDF Document.
+All of the project guidelines can be found in the [CSCI_481_Project_Guidelines](CSCI_481_Project_Guidelines.pdf) PDF Document.
-The goal of this project was to analize a set of test data and make prediction on what insect species/genus the sequence belonged to.
+The goal of this project was to analyze a set of test data and make prediction on what insect species/genus the sequence belonged to.

 The predictions were to be made off of the following variables: